kubewarden/kubewarden-controller/docs/rfcs/rfc/0009-rancher-integration-charts.md

 While soft (optional) dependencies for Kubewarden charts are ok, they are implemented directly in Rancher Explorer UI logic, as per Rancher policy.
 This could be improved.

+All needed images for the charts need to be mirrored in the Rancher DockerHub repository, instead of being consumed from upstream.
+For normal container images this is no problem, but not so for Wasm modules.
+We need to raise the request to provide a Rancher OCI registry, use Kubewarden's upstream one, or else.